govau/service-manual/content/standard/4-tools-and-systems/how.md

 * procure the appropriate tools, systems and contractual arrangements and ensure you are getting value for money
 * have the ability to conduct technical health checks of the service
 * arrange for appropriate ongoing technical support and service level agreements for underlying or dependent services
-* outsource decision-making about technology only where appropriate.
+* outsource decision-making about technology only where appropriate

 By the time you go live you should have in place:

 * procedures for ongoing operations, including iterations, maintenance, monitoring, patching and upgrading system components
 * funding to cover the long-term life of the product, including activities such as security accreditation
-* evidence or artefacts that demonstrate you achieved the objective of the criteria for the Live stage.
+* evidence or artefacts that demonstrate you achieved the objective of the criteria for the Live stage